watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 3. You will install other tools throughout the exercises.

 > **VERY IMPORTANT**: You should be typing all the commands as they appear in the guide.
-Do not try to copy and paste to your command windows or other documents when instructed to enter information shown in this document, except where explicitly stated in this document.
+Do not try to copy and paste to your command windows or other documents when instructed to enter the information shown in this document, except where explicitly stated in this document.
 There can be issues with Copy and Paste that result in errors, execution of instructions, or creation of file content.

 ## Exercise 1: Create and run a Docker application